 - Instructional = 43%

-The University of North Dakota has negotiated with DHHS the use of five different F&A Rates.
+The University of North Dakota has negotiated with DHHS the use of different F&A Rates.
 These rates are research, instruction, other sponsored projects, EERC, and HNRC.
 At the SMHS we never use the EERC or HNRC rates.

 Research and scholarship activities include the rigorous inquiry, experiment or investigation to increase the scholarly understanding of the involved discipline.
 Organized research activities are funded by both external sponsors (Sponsored Research) and by UND (University Research).
 Together, these categories comprise the Organized Research distribution base, used to calculate the Research F&A (Indirect Cost) rate.